Optimal No-regret Learning in Repeated First-price Auctions: Learning in First-price Auctions with Adversarial Private Values

-Now, at time $t$, when receiving $v_t$, we would ideally like to pick a bid $b^i$ in $\calB$ to maximize the expected reward $R(v_t, b^i) = (v_t - b^i) G(b^i)$--if we had known $G(\cdot)$.
-Of course, we do not know $G(\cdot)$, and a readily available estimate comes from \eqref{eq:cdf_estimate}.
-However, despite the best efforts that went into making that estimate efficient via the interval-splitting scheme, distilled wisdom from the bandits literature would frown upon us if we had simply plug in $\widehat{G}(b^i)$ and pick a maximizing $b^i$ thereafter, because to obtain a good estimate $\widehat{G}$, one must explore when bidding.
-That same distilled wisdom would suggest that using an upper confidence bound of $\widehat{G}$--rather than $\widehat{G}$ itself--could potentially be a good way to achieve exploration.
-Indeed, using an upper bound of $\widehat{G}$ implies a certain level of optimism; it amounts to believing $m_t$ is more likely to be smaller than the current empirical estimate would suggest, thereby inducing the bidder to bid lower than what would have been bidded had a greedy selection under $\widehat{G}$ been employed: If this belief turns out to be true, then the bidder gets a larger reward; otherwise, the bidder gets a valuable sample of other bidders' maximum bid that, when efficiently utilized (as discussed before), produces a good estimate of $G(\cdot)$.
+Now, at time $t$, after receiving $v_t$, we would ideally like to pick a bid $b^i$ in $\calB$ to maximize the expected reward $R(v_t, b^i) = (v_t - b^i) G(b^i)$ --- if we had known $G(\cdot)$.
+Of course, we do not know $G(\cdot)$, and an available estimate comes from \eqref{eq:cdf_estimate}.
+However, despite the best efforts that went into making that estimate efficient via the interval-splitting scheme, distilled wisdom from the bandits literature would frown upon us if we had simply plug in $\widehat{G}(b^i)$ and pick a maximizing $b^i$ thereafter, because of the necessity of exploration.
+The celebrated idea of the upper confidence bound (UCB) algorithm in the bandit literature suggests that using an upper confidence bound of $\widehat{G}$ --- rather than $\widehat{G}$ itself --- could potentially be a good way to achieve exploration.

-As such, an immediate question--one that is key to all designs of UCB-based algorithms--naturally arises: how should one choose the upper confidence bound in this non-parametric setting?
-Consider the following ideal scenario where each $\widehat{p}_j$ is a normalized Binomial random variable $n_j\widehat{p}_j \sim \mathsf{B}(n_j,p_j)$, and the estimates $\widehat{p}_j$ for different $j$ are negative associated which are motivated by the Multinomial models \cite{joag-dev1983}.
-In the above scenario, we have
+As such, an immediate question --- the key to all UCB-based algorithms --- naturally arises: how should one choose the upper confidence bound in this non-parametric setting?
+Consider the following ideal scenario where each $\widehat{p}_j$ is a normalized Binomial random variable $n_j\widehat{p}_j \sim \mathsf{B}(n_j,p_j)$, and the estimates $\widehat{p}_j$ for different $j$ are negatively associated, as is the case in the classical multinomial models \cite{joag-dev1983}.
+In this case, we have

-Hence, the form of the upper confidence bound in \eqref{eq.coUCB} is valid with high probability by the Bernstein inequality (cf. Lemma \ref{lemma.bennett}), with tuning parameter $\gamma$ at most poly-logarithmic in $T$.
-Note that the width of the above confidence bound is no larger than $O((n_{i}^{t-1})^{-1/2})$ which is used in Algorithm \ref{algo}, as we always have a larger sample size $n_j^{t-1}\ge n_i^{t-1}$ for $j\ge i$ and $\sum_{j\ge i} \widehat{p}_j^{t-1}\le 1$.
-Of course, we do not know $p_j$ and hence use the empirical estimator $\widehat{p}_j$ in its replacement in the upper confidence bound.
-One could show that, if the confidence bound \eqref{eq.coUCB} remains valid under the practical scenario, then the standard UCB-type arguments show that the IS-UCB policy achieves an $\widetilde{O}(\sqrt{T})$ regret under any adversarial contexts.
-We refer the interested readers to an earlier version of this work \cite{han2020optimalv2} for details.